shawn-ng/Be-Panic-App-Front-End/README.md

 - working database
 - working api with all crud operations
-- models for products, reviews, users1
+- models for products, reviews, users
 - displaying items on the home page
 - basket
 - authentication